huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

     answer: "Not necessarily.
 In many cases it helps to start with a simple plan for the house before or during the move, so you are not facing a full home and a major transition at the same time.
 We can design a timeline that matches your comfort, health, and move-in date."
     schema: true
   - question: "Does the senior need to be involved in every decision about the house?"
     answer: "That depends on health, capacity, and family dynamics.
 When it is appropriate, I include the senior in calm, respectful conversations about the home.
-When it is not, I work with the family, attorney, or fiduciary who is responsible, while still honoring the seniorâ€™s story and wishes as much as possible."
+When it is not, I work with the family, attorney, or fiduciary who is responsible, while still honoring the senior's story and wishes as much as possible."
     schema: true
   - question: "Can you help if our family is not in agreement about what to do with the house?"
     answer: "Yes.
 I cannot fix every family issue, but I can give everyone the same property facts and options in plain English.
 That makes it easier for families, attorneys, and fiduciaries to make decisions based on clear tradeoffs instead of guesswork."